-UDRP, or Uniform Domain Name Resolution Policy, is this procedure that allows trademark owners to take a domain name that was registered by somebody else in bad faith.
+The Uniform Domain Name Resolution Policy (UDRP) allows trademark owners to take a domain name that someone registers in bad faith.

 Disclaimer: Please note that this post and this video are not and are not intended as legal advice.
 Your situation may be different from the facts assumed in this post or video.
 Your reading this post or watching this video does not create a lawyer-client relationship between you and Trademark Factory International Inc., and you should not rely on this post or this video as the only source of information to make important decisions about your intellectual property.